gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 If you are running older version please follow the upgrade guide first: https://gitlab.com/gitlab-org/gitlab-ci/blob/master/doc/update/7.13-to-7.14.md

-The migration is done in two parts:
+The migration is divided into a two parts:
 1. **[CI]** You will be making a changes to GitLab CI instance.
 1. **[CE]** You will be making a changes to GitLab CE/EE instance.